VedantRaval3011/node-express-mongo-starter-template/README.md

-# Node Express.js MongoDB Skeleton
+# Node Express.js MongoDB Starter Template

 This app is a template of a node app with proper folder structure defined and important dependencies pre-installed.
 This template can be used to save some time when setting up a new node project.
 You can look at the guide below to understand how to set it up.